jxmesito/Pen-Testing-Live-Targets/README.md

 Vulnerability #1: SQLi Injection

-Description: Using a short SQL command, we are able to manipulate the URL and inject a simple sleep command.
++ Using a short SQL command, we are able to manipulate the URL and inject a simple sleep command.

 <img src="blue-vuln1.gif">